-All pregnant women are routinely offered a dating scan, usually around 12 weeks and an anomaly scan around 20 weeks gestation.
+All pregnant women, non-binary people and trans men are routinely offered a dating scan (usually around 12 weeks) and an anomaly scan, around 20 weeks gestation.

-Can the patient have a picture? – Yes pictures can be purchased at most scan appointments (please bring change to use in the machine – the current charge is £5 for three pictures).
+Yes - pictures can be purchased at most scan appointments.
+Please bring change to use in the machine – the current charge is £5 for one picture, and £10 for three.
 We will try and obtain a good picture, however, babies do move frequently and it is not always possible to see them clearly.
 Patients should ask the sonographer at the beginning of the examination if they are interested in having a picture.

-Can the patient’s partner/relative accompany the patient? – We allow 1 person to accompany the patient during the examination.
-Any other adults/children may come in after the checks are complete, but patients should understand that the Sonographer needs to concentrate during the examination.
+We allow one person to accompany the patient during the examination.
+Any other adults (or children) may come in after the checks are complete, but patients should understand that the Sonographer needs to concentrate during the examination.
 We recommend that patients do not bring children alone, as we are unable to provide childcare; children must be supervised at all times.